Last Updated on 14 January 2026 by Cycloscope

 > Lake Eyasi Guide [Tanzania] Hadzabe Bushmen, Walking Safaris

-The members of Nyau who wear animal structures represent wild animals or nyama za ku tchire, they appear at the time of the death of people and are therefore feared and revered.
+The members of Nyau who wear animal structures represent wild animals or nyama za ku tchire; they appear at the time of people’s deaths and are therefore both feared and revered.

-There is a sort of hierarchy between the different animals, with some highly respected animals (such as njobvu, the elephant) and some less important ones.
+There is a hierarchy among the animals, with some highly respected (such as njobvu, the elephant) and others less important.

-It is also believed that highly respected animals also represent very important ancestors as leaders or members of the Nyau cult.
+It is also believed that highly respected animals represent very important ancestors, serving as leaders or members of the Nyau cult.

-Most animal structures usually have a barrel shape, with a bottom entry hole.
-Inside the structure, the bars are mounted to transport the structure around.
+Most animal structures are barrel-shaped, with a bottom-entry hole.
+Inside the structure, the bars are mounted to enable rotation.

-All the structures completely cover the dancer, whose footprints are swept away with brooms of branches by members of the Nyau.
+All the structures cover the dancer entirely, whose footprints are swept away by members of the Nyau with brooms of branches.
 Here are some structures, explained in order of importance:

 - Ndondo (the snake) is the second most important structure and is carried by up to twelve men.
-It also represents an important ancestor and is often seen at funerals for Nyau members.
+It also serves as an important ancestor and is often seen at funerals of Nyau members.

-Dance and Culture for a socio-political Change in Malawi
+Dance and Culture for Socio-political Change in Malawi

 The traditional Gule Wamkulu rite is not just about unusual costumes and terrifying masks.
 The dance is used to convey a message.

-The Gule Wamkulu unites the worlds: the human, the animal, and the spiritual world, presenting figurative discourses that however often deal with practical questions concerning the life of the village and the community, often questions that are difficult to talk about, such as HIV / AIDS or sex.
+The Gule Wamkulu unites the worlds: the human, the animal, and the spiritual world, presenting figurative discourses that, however, often address practical questions concerning the life of the village and the community, questions that are difficult to talk about, such as HIV/AIDS or sex.
 These topics are addressed through dance.

-The dancers of the Nyau also have the power to criticize the leaders and the government.
+The Nyau dancers also have the power to criticize the leaders and the government.
 They use humor and satire to make political statements.
 They have the strength to do so because, while they dance, they are seen as spirits, not humans.

 Even political leaders have harnessed the power of this traditional cult.
-The founding president of Malawi, Hasting Kamuzu Banda – who was himself Chewa – used Nyau’s performances to intimidate people who were perhaps critical of his regime or simply to “keep the population inline”.
+The founding president of Malawi, Hastings Kamuzu Banda – who was himself Chewa – used Nyau’s performances to intimidate people who were perhaps critical of his regime or to “keep the population in line”.

 We felt like being in the way of the ceremony, to some people we were welcomed guests but to some other we are intruders.
 We stayed about 30 minutes, we would have liked to stay forever but didn’t want to ruin the ceremony with our presence and our bulky bikes.
 We have experienced what we really wanted to feel… It was intense and astonishing, these feelings will never leave us… Hopefully we’ll back into the circle one day (read more…)